-Edmund the butler (Blackadder the Third) was probably the most braggy of the subsequent Adders, in spite that he was the butler to an incredibly idiotic prince.
+Edmund the butler (Blackadder the Third) was probably the most braggy of the subsequent Adders, in spite of the fact that he was the butler to an incredibly idiotic prince.
 Also he had way more reason to feel like that than his ancestors did and didn't bite much more than he could chew and that's why he didn't choke.

 In Blackadder Goes Forth, Captain Kevin Darling, a snotty little creep who, working safely behind the battlelines as General Melchett's adjutant officer, has made it his life's mission to make sure that Blackadder doesn't escape the trenches of World War I. He's loathed by Blackadder for obvious reasons; however, despite (or because of) all his sucking up, the General can't stand him either, at one point informing Darling that he regards him as a son — just not a particularly well-liked one.
 While he might have been a little git, it didn't stop some from crying for him in the last five/ten minutes of "Goodbyee".

 Several characters, but sleazy cartel boss Don Eladio and Todd, the child-killing Neo-Nazi thug are two standout examples.
 In the 5th season, Walt himself also edges dangerously close to this territory, particularly in his interactions with Skyler.

 There's also the cartel capo, Juan Bolsa, who clearly thinks he is far smarter than GustavoFring.
 Simply put, he is not and is proven wrong in a spectacular fashion.